 Did You Try These 3 Ways?

 We’d love to know what you thought about this DIY guide.
 If you’ve tried these 3 tips, even better.
 Let us know.
 If not, we still would love to know how Flex Seal has been working for you.
-Go here to give us your best advice and input.
-We hope Flex Seal has been a 5-star experience for you.
+Email [email protected] We hope Flex Seal has been a 5-star experience for you.
 You can also leave a comment on any of our social media pages.
 Follow us on Facebook, Twitter, Pinterest, Instagram, and Youtube.
 And if you have a video of you using the Flex Seal Family of Products for DIY home projects, just tag us.